hitomik723/Epi_Cleaning/README.md

 # epi_cleaning
-This is a repo for epidemiological data cleaning using R and Python.
+This is a repo for epidemiological data cleaning using R. Data are not shown.